 When embossing with a cushion the opposite effect happening the lighter dots appeared more pronounced and tore the paper.
 More so than the harder/quick dots.
 Which is the reverse of many of the papers used.
 The light appeared on one side with shadow on the other.
 Something to explore later on.
 UNSUCCESSFUL

 A wave pattern is created where sequin waste is put under the pattern and is very successful.
-The harder lines are very similar, but the extra pressure has caused a hole.
+The harder lines are very similar, but the extra pressure caused a hole.
 SUCCESSFUL

 By using a gun barrel that has a ridged surface yielded little difference in results for linear work.
 The only interesting thing is if the paper is reversed, where the ridge is raised instead of indented.
 SUCCESSFUL